jimmikaelkael/GLSL-playground/README.md

 possible.

 Here's what have been done already:
- - height mapping (with procedural noise texture)
+ - height mapping (with procedural noise texture, Perlin, Simplex, etc...)
- - normal mapping (Sobel operator)
+ - normal mapping (Sobel and Scharr operator)
  - ambient occlusion (not SSAO, but rather based on heightmap)

 The demos are using three.js, a JavaScript 3D Library which makes WebGL simpler: